Costco Wine Guide

 And here’s where I think we can really make this amazing.
 I want YOU to participate in making this the best list out there: If you have some favourites that aren’t on the list, share them in the comments!
 Including where you found it (which Costco/country) and the price if you have it.

-I’ll add photos and pairings and such to this list eventually, but this is a start!
-Make you come back to this post on my site (not just in your email) so you can see the updates :)
+I’ll add more photos and pairings and such to this list eventually, but this is a start!
+I hope you enjoy, and happy wine shopping!

 Bubbles